Los Angeles Dodgers: Asian players

-The Dodgers have been groundbreaking in their signing of players from Asia; mainly Japan, South Korea, and Taiwan.
-Former owner Peter O'Malley began reaching out in 1980 by starting clinics in China and South Korea, building baseball fields in two Chinese cities, and in 1998 becoming the first major league team to open an office in Asia.
-The Dodgers were the second team to start a Japanese player in recent history, pitcher Hideo Nomo, the first team to start a South Korean player, pitcher Chan Ho Park, and the first Taiwanese player, Chin-Feng Chen.
-In addition, they were the first team to send out three Asian pitchers, from different Asian countries, in one game: Park, Hong-Chih Kuo of Taiwan, and Takashi Saito of Japan.
-In the 2008 season, the Dodgers had the most Asian players on its roster of any major league team with five.
-They included Japanese pitchers Takashi Saito and Hiroki Kuroda; South Korean pitcher Chan Ho Park; and Taiwanese pitcher Hong-Chih Kuo and infielder Chin-Lung Hu.
+The Dodgers have been pioneers in signing players from Asia, particularly Japan, South Korea, and Taiwan.
+Then-owner Peter O'Malley began reaching out in 1980 by starting clinics in China and South Korea and building baseball fields in two Chinese cities.
+In 1998, the Dodgers became the first major league team to open an office in Asia.
+They were the second team to start a Japanese player, and first in nearly 30 years (pitcher Hideo Nomo); the first team to start a South Korean player (pitcher Chan Ho Park); and the first to start a Taiwanese player (Chin-Feng Chen).

 In 2005, the Dodgers' Hee Seop Choi became the first Asian player to compete in the Home Run Derby.

+In the 2008 season, no team had more Asian players on its roster than the Dodgers: Park; Japan's Takashi Saito and countryman Hiroki Kuroda; and Taiwan's pitcher Hong-Chih Kuo and infielder Chin-Lung Hu.
+On May 17, 2008, they became the first team to send out three Asian pitchers from different Asian countries in a single game: Park, Kuo, and Saito against the Los Angeles Angels of Anaheim.

 For the 2013 season, the Dodgers signed starting pitcher Hyun-Jin Ryu with a six-year, $36 million contract, after posting a bid of nearly $27 million to acquire him from the KBO's Hanhwa Eagles.
 For the 2016 season, the Dodgers signed starting pitcher Kenta Maeda with an eight-year, $25 million contract, after posting a bid of $20 million to acquire him from the NPB's Hiroshima Toyo Carp.
+For the 2024 season, the Dodgers signed free agent two-way player Shohei Ohtani with a 10-year, $700 million contract, the largest in professional sports history.

 Rivalries

-The Dodgers' rivalry with the San Francisco Giants dates back to the 19th century, when the two teams were based in New York; the rivalry with the New York Yankees took place when the Dodgers were based in New York, but was revived with their East Coast/West Coast World Series battles in 1963, 1977, 1978, and 1981.
-The Dodgers' rivalries with the Philadelphia Phillies and St. Louis Cardinals also dates back to their days in New York, but was most fierce during the 1970s, 1980s, and 2000s.
-The Dodgers also had a heated rivalry with the Cincinnati Reds during the 1970s, 1980s and early 1990s.
-The intra-city rivalry with the Los Angeles Angels dates back to the Angels' inaugural season in 1961.
-Most recently the Dodgers have also revived an old Southern California based rivalry with the San Diego Padres which dates back to the Padres' inaugural season in 1969.
+The Dodgers' rivalry with the San Francisco Giants dates to the 19th century when the two teams were based in New York; the rivalry with the New York Yankees took place when the Dodgers were based in New York, but was revived with their East Coast/West Coast World Series battles in 1963, 1977, 1978, and 1981.
+The Dodgers' rivalries with the Philadelphia Phillies and St. Louis Cardinals also dates back to their days in New York, but were most fierce during the 1970s, 1980s, and 2000s.

+The Dodgers also shared a heated rivalry with the Cincinnati Reds during the 1970s, 1980s and early 1990s.
+The Dodgers had even shared a rather volatile rivalry with divisional foes; the Arizona Diamondbacks during most of the 2010s.
+Their intra-city rivalry with the Los Angeles Angels dates back to the Angels' inaugural season in 1961.
+The Dodgers have recently revived an old Southern California-based rivalry with the San Diego Padres dating back to the Padres' inaugural season in 1969.
+Most recently; the Dodgers have also regrown a heated rivalry against the former divisional foe Houston Astros after their move to the American League, due in no small part to the controversy of the 2017 World Series.